MansM/mansm.github.io/_drafts/2015-12-01-scaling-your-dockerized-webapplication.md

 </div>

 You have an webapplication that became quite popular.
 You want to dynamically scale up and down by adding or removing instances of your webapp.
-But you dont want to update manually your haproxy configuration .In this article I will show you how you can build an highly scalable environment for your webapps using docker containers, but you should be able to use it the sameway on vm's.
+But you dont want to update manually your loadbalancer configuration.
+In this article I will show you how you can build an highly scalable environment for your webapps using docker containers, but you should be able to use it the same way on vm's.

 ##Tooling##